wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 `base.html`.](../images/rango-template-inheritance.svg)
 -->

-## Cleaner Template Code (NEW EXAMPLE REQUIRED)
+## `render()` and the `request` Context
 Upon completion of the exercises listed above, all of your Rango app's templates will now inherit from `base.html`.
-Looking back at the contents of `base.html`, the `user` object - found within the context of a given Django request - is used to determine if the current user of Rango is logged in (through use of `user.is_authenticated`).
-As all of Rango's templates should inherit from this base template, we can say that *all of Rango's templates now depend on having access to the context of a given request.*
+In the following chapter, we'll be looking at user authentication, and determing whether a user is logged into the app or not.
+To do this, we'll need to make sure that our templates have access to the Django [*request* object](https://docs.djangoproject.com/en/1.9/ref/request-response/#httprequest-objects).
+We could then say that *all of Rango's templates will depend on having access to the context of a given request.*

 Due to this new dependency, you must check each of Rango's views.
 For each view, ensure that the context for each request is made available to the Django template engine.
 Throughout this tutorial, we've been using `render()` to achieve this, passing the request as a parameter.
-If you don't ensure this happens, your views may be rendered incorrectly - users may appear to be not logged in, even though Django thinks that they are!
+Ensuring that this is available to your templates now will lay the foundations for the next chapter of the book.

 I> ### Render and Context
 I> As a quick example of the checks you must carry out, have a look at the `about()` view.
 Initially, this was implemented with a hard-coded string response, as shown below.
 Note that we only send the string - we don't make use of the request passed as the `request` parameter.